 CXCL5 protein is expressed in E. coli, processed, refolded and purified to yield the native, secreted form of the mature chemokine.

 C-X-C motif chemokine 5 (CXCL5) or epithelial-derived neutrophil-activating peptide 78 (ENA-78) is a protein that in humans is encoded by the CXCL5 gene.
 The protein is a small cytokine belonging to the CXC chemokine family.
-CXCL5 is a ligand for the G protein coupled receptor CXCR2, and is expressed in monocytes, platelets, endothelial cells and mast cells.
+CXCL5 is a ligand for the G protein-coupled receptor CXCR2, and is expressed in monocytes, platelets, endothelial cells and mast cells.
 CXCL5 induces chemotactic migration in neutrophils.
-It is produced following stimulation of cells with the inflammatory cytokines interleukin-1 or tumor necrosis factor-alpha.
-Expression of CXCL5 has also been observed in eosinophils, and can be inhibited with the type II interferon IFN-γ.
+It is produced following the stimulation of cells with the inflammatory cytokines interleukin-1 or tumor necrosis factor-alpha.
+Expression of CXCL5 has also been observed in eosinophils and can be inhibited with type II interferon IFN-γ.
 This chemokine stimulates the chemotaxis of neutrophils possessing angiogenic properties.

 Amino Acid Sequence:

 |Molecular Weight:||8352.8 Da|

 |Solubility:||Freely Soluble in Water|